 • Supplemental (the app can still run locally without these)

-• ci - update workflow for CI.
+• ci - changes to the CI.

 • test - relating to running tests.